serqco/qabstracts/codebook.md

 in order to make agreement with your fellow coder more likely.

-### 4.4 Rationale: Which codes have `:iu` suffixes?
+### 4.4 Rationale: Which codes have IU suffixes?

-We use `:iu` suffixes only for a few codes for the following reasons:
+We use IU suffixes only for some codes for the following reasons:
 - `objective`, `method` (or `design`) and `result` form the backbone of an abstract, so we must judge those parts.
   On the other hand: